 Before You Start

-Prior to starting any training, it is recommended you have a medical examination to ensure it is safe for you to do so.
-Any application of this training program is at the athlete's own discretion and risk.
+Before starting any training, it is recommended you have a medical examination to ensure it is safe for you to do so.
+Any application of this training program is at the athlete's discretion and risk.

 The following references provide additional information on this topic: